scottaohara/Brass-Tacks/README.md

 ## Brass Tacks Specifics

-* HTML5 ready
-* Built for modern browsers & IE9+
+* Built for HTML5 enabled modern browsers & IE9+
 * JavaScript light: only comes with a Google Analytics placeholder & HTML5shiv via CDN
 * Markup demos & code snippets within the scss files
-* CSS base, helper and project files
 * Sass Mixin, Silent Class and Variable libraries
+* CSS base, helper and skeleton setup for project files
-* Extensive demos and documentation (this WILL exist by v 1.0)
+* Extensive demos, code patterns and documentation (this WILL exist by v 1.0)

 ### Sass Specifics